hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex4/README.md

 </html>
 ```

-You upload the file so that you can host it on Amazon S3 as a static web site to test your chatbot on the web.
+You upload the file so that you can host it on your web server as a static web site to test your chatbot on the web.
 ![](../images/greetings_visitor_8.gif)

-Now that・s a productive morning!
-You send a quick note to the team and head out for a well-deserved break.

-**Monitoring and feedback**
-By the time you get back, a few people have already tried out the bot.
-You check the Amazon Lex console for metrics.

-You notice that some people have been saying, ：hotel for 2 nights； and Amazon Lex isn・t catching that, so you add a new utterance and rebuild the bot: You realize that you can use the Model API to do this programmatically, but this will do for now.
-You・ve met your goal and can now demo your solution.

-**Conclusion**
-Amazon Lex makes it easy to create functioning bots in minutes.
-Using services like Amazon Cognito and Amazon S3, you can quickly integrate a chatbot into a web experience, but there is so much more to do.
-How can you tell when there are a hundred users of the new bot?
-Could you wire it up to the web analytics?
-Could you fire analytics events when the visitor gets to a certain step in the interaction?